 Buying a property in New Zealand

 The possibility of buying a property in New Zealand may depend on the type of visa you hold and it’s possible you will need to go through a screening process by the Overseas Investment Office.
 But once through this, property buying in New Zealand is regulated and organised, making it a simpler procedure than in the UK.
 It is also a pretty fast process, sometimes taking as little as three to four weeks to complete a house purchase; once a bid has been accepted, last minute offers cannot be considered which takes a huge amount of stress out of the experience.

-As with any property buying process, take the time to get to know the area in and around the property: speak to neighbours, visit at different times of the day and ensure you understand the property’s land ownership agreement to avoid problems if you decide to sell in the future.
+As with any property buying process, it's worth taking the time to get to know the area in and around the property.
+Speak to neighbours, visit at different times of the day and ensure you understand the property’s land ownership agreement to avoid problems if you decide to sell in the future.